fergbrain/countdown-timer/readme.txt

 There are three places you can insert a countdown timer:

-1. Sidebar (i.e. widget)
+1. Sidebar (using the widget)
-1. A post or page
+1. A post or page (using shortcodes)
 1. PHP (experts only)

 = Adding to the sidebar =

-Add the widget to the sidebar using going to Appearances > Widget in The Dashboard.
+Add the widget to the sidebar by going to Appearances > Widget in The Dashboard.

 = Adding to a post or page =

 If you want to insert the Countdown Timer into a page or post, you can use the following shortcodes to return all or a limited number of Countdown Timers, respectively:
-[fergcorp\_cdt]
-[fergcorp\_cdt max=##]
+`[fergcorp\_cdt]`
+`[fergcorp\_cdt max=##]`

-Where ## is maximum number of results to be displayed - ordered by date
+Where _##_ is maximum number of results to be displayed, ordered by date.

 If you want to insert individual countdown timers, such as in posts or on pages, you can use the following shortcode:

-Time until my birthday:
+`[fergcorp_cdt_single date="ENTER\_DATE\_HERE"]`

+Example:
+`Time until our wedding:
-[fergcorp_cdt_single date="ENTER\_DATE\_HERE"]
+[fergcorp_cdt_single date="08 December 2012"]`

-Where "ENTER_DATE_HERE" uses PHP's strtotime function and will parse about any English textual datetime description (such as "28 May 2012"
+Where "ENTER_DATE_HERE" uses PHP's strtotime function and will parse about any English textual date/time description (such as "08 December 2012").
+A complete list of valid formats can be found on PHP's [Supported Date and Time Format](http://www.php.net/manual/en/datetime.formats.php) page.

 = PHP =

-Countdown Timer also provide PHP functions designed to be accessed publicly so you can include it in elements of your site that may not be in The Loop.
+Countdown Timer also provides a PHP function designed to be accessed publicly so you can include it in elements of your site that may not be in The Loop.

-`fergcorp_countdownTimer(_$maxEvents_)`
+`fergcorp_countdownTimer(##)`

-where _$maxEvents_ is the maximum number of events you wish to be displayed.
+Where _##_ is the maximum number of events you wish to be displayed.
 If _$maxEvents_ is not given, the function will return all timers.

 Events are automatically sorted by date of occurrence.

-Note: You should also encapsulate calls with "fucntion_exists" to prevent unintentional errors if the plugin is deactivated.
+Note: You should also encapsulate calls with "function_exists" to prevent unintentional fatal errors if the plugin is deactivated.

 = Limiting the number of countdown timers displayed =